 Are Ground Bees Aggressive?

-Ground bees are not aggressive, nor are they dangerous.
-This is in contrast to the yellow jackets they’re often mistaken for.
+No, nor are they dangerous.
 In fact, ground bees are one of the many species that will pollinate flowers, so they’re actually considered friendly.
 They’re only ‘aggressive’ when defending their nest.

 Do Ground Bees Sting?

-Not all ground bees sting; only female digger bees will, and they’ll only do so to defend their nest if they feel threatened.
-Otherwise, these are friendly bees that are okay to have near the garden.
+Not all ground bees sting—only female digger bees will, and they’ll only do so to defend their nest if they feel threatened.
+Otherwise, these are friendly bees that are quite beneficial to have near the garden.
 As long as you aren’t digging up their home, they’ll leave you alone.

 What to Put On a Ground Bee Sting?